-The disparity between men and women is perhaps most pronounced at the level of CEO, where women are egregiously under-represented.
+The disparity between men and women is perhaps most pronounced at the level of CEO, where women are underrepresented.

 So if women want to become equals in a male-dominated environment, they should be held to the same standards and given the same treatment as men.

 Because hiring processes, performance evaluations, networking opportunities, and company cultures—to name just a handful of factors—are often designed and arbitrated by men, these systems contain inherent bias.

 The impact of this exclusion is profound.
-Because CEOs play such an important role in shaping the products and services a company offers, exert such a deep influence on the stated mission of the organization, and define the public face of their companies, they impact society in significant ways.
+Because CEOs play an essential role in shaping the products and services a company offers.
+They exert such a profound influence on the stated mission of the organization, and define the public face of their companies, and they impact society in significant ways.

 Awareness is always the first step toward enacting change.
 So get the facts about this pressing issue in the business world, and learn how you can take active steps toward creating a more inclusive workplace.